portlandcodeschool/jsi/syllabus.md

 Technical abilities are skills needed to succeed in web development.

-1. Understanding the core principles of programming in JavaScript
+1. Understanding the core principles of programming, in JavaScript and in general
 1. Creating full-stack websites encompassing both front-end and back-end technologies
 1. Using test driven development and understanding its benefits
-1. Understanding various modules like Express and Ember.js
+1. Understanding various modules like Express and Angular.js
 1. Building applications following design patterns such as Model View Controller
 1. Collaborating with development teams using GitHub